okapeng/sdp2020-group2/_pages/budget.md

 |Domain | 1|_£3/year_ |

-*price in tables is already multiplied by quantity
+*prices in the tables are after being multiplied by the quantity